hynek/structlog/docs/getting-started.md

 See {doc}`contextvars` for more information and a more complete example.

-## Manipulating Log Entries in Flight
+## Manipulating log entries in flight

 Now that your log events are dictionaries, it's also much easier to manipulate them than if they were plain strings.